Matthews tallies twice as Leafs top Sens in opener | Devdiscourse

 Frederik Gauthier and Trevor Moore also scored for the Maple Leafs, who got 23 saves from goaltender Frederik Andersen.
 Tyson Barrie added two assists.
 Brady Tkachuk, Scott Sabourin (in his first NHL game) and Bobby Ryan scored for the Senators.
 Craig Anderson stopped 37 shots.

 The Senators scored 25 seconds into the game, taking advantage of a Mitch Marner turnover in the Maple Leafs' defensive zone.
-Former Maple Leaf Connor Brown made a goalmouth pass to Tkachuk, who shot through Andersen's five-hole.
+Former Maple Leafs wing Connor Brown made a goalmouth pass to Tkachuk, who shot through Andersen's five-hole.
 The Maple Leafs had the first three power plays of the game.
-After Toronto was held to one shot on its first man-advantage situation, Matthews and Marner hit goalposts on the second opportunity.
+After Toronto was held to one shot on its first man-advantage situation, Matthews and Marner hit goal posts on the second opportunity.
 Ottawa held off the Maple Leafs on their third power play as well.

 The Maple Leafs outshot the Senators 17-3 in the second period.
 Barrie made a cross-ice pass to set up Mikheyev at 9:43 of the third period.